Constitution and Bylaws

 The PRPS Constitution

 contains the fundamental principles that govern its operation.
-(The linked document shows proposed changes to be voted upon by the Membership by October 27, 2017.)
 The PRPS Bylaws

 establish the specific rules of guidance by which the Society functions.